HeyyAbishek/flash-sale-engine/docs/challenges.md

-# 💥 Technical Challenges & Solutions
+# 💥Technical Challenges & Solutions

 Handling flash sales presents unique engineering challenges due to extreme concurrency and the potential for severe data inconsistencies.
 This document outlines the key problems encountered and their robust solutions.